|High schoolOmaha Central|

-Neal became the ninth commit of Nebraska's 2015 class, and the first defensive end in the group.
+With his initial commitment, Neal became the ninth member of Nebraska's 2015 class, and the first defensive end in the group.
 The junior had just returned from an unofficial visit to Oklahoma State, Central coach Jay Ball said, and had an offer from Ohio, but the Nebraska offer was one he was waiting on.

 "It's a dream come true," Neal said.
 "It's something I always wanted to do.
 I'm glad my education's going to be paid for."

-Neal received the offer from NU assistant coach Barney Cotton, his primary recruiter, over the phone and committed a half-hour later.
+Neal received the offer from then-NU assistant coach Barney Cotton, his primary recruiter, over the phone and committed a half-hour later.
 He announced the decision on Twitter:

 I announce my commitment to Nebraska!
 Blessed! #FutureHusker— DaiShon (@DaishonNeal90) April 10, 2014